Justin Peck

-Justin Peck (born September 8, 1987) is an American choreographer, director, and dancer associated with New York City Ballet, of which he was appointed Resident Choreographer in July 2014, being the second person in the history of the institution to hold this title.
+Justin Peck (born September 8, 1987) is an American choreographer, director, and dancer associated with New York City Ballet, of which he was appointed Resident Choreographer in July 2014, the second person in the history of the institution to hold this title.
 A three-time Tony Award for Best Choreography recipient, he won in 2018 for the revival of Rodgers and Hammerstein's Carousel, in 2024 for the Sufjan Stevens original dance musical, Illinoise and in 2025 for Buena Vista Social Club.
 On film, Peck choreographed the dance sequences for Steven Spielberg musical adaptation West Side Story (2021) and Bradley Cooper's biographical drama Maestro (2023).

 Early life and education

 Peck was born in Washington, D.C., and grew up in San Diego, California.
 His father was from New York and his mother was of Ukrainian descent, born and raised in Argentina.
 He began tap dancing when he was nine years old, after seeing a performance of Bring in 'da Noise.
 When Peck was 13, he witnessed a performance of American Ballet Theatre in Giselle which inspired him to begin training in the ballet form.
 At 15 years old, Peck moved to New York City to attend the School of American Ballet.